PanosGreg/Invoke-AzCommand/Docs/Notes.md

   like for example add variables or functions or types in the runspace, so they can be used within the scriptblock.

+## Some notes about prameter sets

+If you are getting an error like `Parameter set cannot be resolved using the specified named parameters`
+Then make the parameters **mandatory** so PowerShell can identify what's needed and what not when running a command.

 ## Some notes regarding the progress bar with the foreach parallel